UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

   - ShowInventory(); - Bring up the inventory management window
   - CloseInventory(); - Close the inventory management window
   - Equip("characterName", "itemName"); - Equip the specified item to the specified character

+ - The battle state of the game will feature a mixture of predefined functions and raw code
+  - Attack(); - Attack the enemy with the current player character

 # Rules

 - A player has a certain amount of time to answer a coding challenge displayed on screen